-- X-ray: Standing and supine abdominal x-rays can be done to check for obstruction or perforation.
+- X-ray: Standing and supine abdominal x-rays can check for obstruction or perforation.

-- Computerized tomography: Abdomen CT scans with and without PO/IV contrast are be extremely helpful in diagnosing pathologies causing abdominal pain.
+- Computerized tomography (CT): Abdominal CT scans with and without PO/IV contrast are extremely helpful in diagnosing pathologies causing abdominal pain.

-- Lower GI series: Radiopaque liquid is ingested/introduced and x-rays are taken over a period of time, helpful in visualizing intestinal movement.
+- Lower GI series: Radiopaque liquid is ingested/introduced, and x-rays are taken over a period of time, which is helpful in visualizing intestinal movement.

-- Lactose intolerance tests: An enzyme, which helps in digesting sugar from dairy products, is called lactose.
-The absence of lactose can cause problems similar to irritable bowel syndrome.
+- Lactose intolerance tests: The enzyme lactase helps in digesting sugar from dairy products (lactose).
+The absence of lactase (lactose intolerance) can cause problems similar to irritable bowel syndrome.

-- Breath tests: Can be done to test for presence of certain bacteria in the GI tract.
+- Breath tests: These test for the presence of certain bacteria in the GI tract.

-- Stool tests: to look for the presence of parasites or bacteria.
+- Stool tests: These tests look for the presence of parasites or bacteria.

-- Biopsy: looking for histological changes.
+- Biopsy: A biopsy evaluates for histological changes.
 IBS patients have normal biopsy results.

 Treatment of IBS

-Because there is no definitive etiology, treatment is focused mainly on management of symptoms.
+Because there is no definitive etiology, treatment is focused mainly on managing symptoms.

-- Fibre supplements: Methylcellulose (Citrucel) and Psyllium (Metamucil)
+- Fiber supplements: Methylcellulose (Citrucel) and Psyllium (Metamucil)